SC

 How This Calculator Works

 This tool uses standard accounting formulas used by businesses worldwide.
+Enter your revenue and every business expense category to see your full profit picture.
 Here is how each result is calculated:

 • Total Fixed Costs = Rent + Salaries + Insurance + Subscriptions + Other Fixed